This Steak Alfredo is Rich, Creamy, and Easy to Make

 • Milk or cream: whole milk, heavy cream, or dairy-free milk work.

-• Parmesan cheese: adds a lot of flavor and texture to the sauce.
+• Grated parmesan cheese: adds a lot of flavor and texture to the sauce.
 Swap for nutritional yeast for a dairy-free option.

 • Toppings: highly recommend blue cheese crumbles (like in this buffalo chicken casserole).